- Who We Are

 To effectively manage a product line, product managers and the teams they lead need financial data.
 However, often this data is unavailable.
 In fact, many product managers admit they either lack access to financial results or they have trouble interpreting the numbers they do get.

 From our research, we’ve learned that some companies’ accounting systems are unable to supply product level data.
-And, when a company is selling solution or bundled products, it’s difficult to identify the individual products in the sale because the transaction recorded is for a package of products and services.
+And, when a company is selling a solution or bundled products, it’s difficult to identify the individual products in the sale because the transaction recorded is for a package of products and services.
 Even worse, senior managers with access to financial data may not share it with product managers, but use it for their own purposes.
 Yet, despite the lack of detailed financial statements, you can use alternate methods to get the numbers you need to help make the right business decisions for your products.
 One way is to use the profit and loss statement (P&L) as a template for the type of financial research that will help you determine how well your product is performing.

 We call this looking for “proxy”or “surrogate”data.